John Paul is a recently retired academic with a background in psychology and philosophy.

 The Mystery of Perception

 It is important to note that ITP, Hoffman's theory of perception, does not require the adoption of conscious realism.
 They are independent theories even though they can be linked into a consistent theoretical framework.
 This is good, for I find ITP compelling and rooted in perceptual science, albeit reinterpreted.
-On the other hand, conscious realism in its current formulation, although logically consistent, is entirely speculative and only most broadly outlined.
+On the other hand, conscious realism in its current formulation, though logically consistent, is entirely speculative and only most broadly outlined.

 - Do We See the World or Just a Map of It?